HZeyen/PyRefra/example/README.md

 Finally, there is a file “picks.dat” containing picks already done by myself and a file “calc_picks.dat” containing calculated picks from a tomography model.

 To test the program, you should copy all files into a folder which may be different from the program folder.
-Though not necessary, you may first store the path to this data folder in PyRefra.py, variable dir0.

 Now, you may first store files file_corrections.dat, picks.dat and calc_picks.dat somewhere else (or change their names), just to see the original data with the wrong arrival times for the above-mentioned files.

+Edit PyRefra.py: Find line starting with `sys_path =` (approx. line 97) and replace the existing path with the path to the folder where the program files are stored.
+On the following line starting with `dir0 =`, you may replace the existing path with the one where the data files are stored.

 Open spyder and within spyder PyRefra.py and run the program,